KDE/digikam-doc/light_table/lighttable_advanced.rst

 Face Management In Light Table
 ------------------------------

-The left and right Light Tabe preview canvas propose standard options from context menu to manage face information:
+As with the **Main Window** **Preview** Mode, the left and right Light Tabe preview canvas propose the standard options from context menu to manage face information:

 - **Show Face Tags** to highlight face areas over the image.
 - **Scan For Faces** to start an automatic faces detection on image.